-After seeing four generations of campers and more than 86 consecutive seasons, Pine Forest is proud to continue its extraordinary tradition.
+After seeing five generations of campers and more than 92 summers, Pine Forest is proud to continue its extraordinary tradition.
 As the Black family says, the camp’s success is really the success of each and every camper, every summer.
 Their fun, friendships and adventures are Pine Forest’s lasting legacy.

 Recognition and Awards

 - Featured in July 2015 on NPR radio show, On Point with Tom Ashbrook

 - New York Times, front page feature article in the Sunday Business Section, July 2011 “When S’mores Aren’t Enough”

 - Winner, Family Business of the Year Award, Wharton School of Business, The University of Pennsylvania